dbatten5/dotfiles/README.md

 # dotfiles

-Here are the configuration files for the various tools I use, with the majority for my `neovim` and `zsh` setup.
+Here are the configuration files for the various tools I use along with a bunch of custom scripts and shell helper functions to reduce repetitive tasks.

 ## bootstrap.sh